Pokémon Conquest

-Pokémon Conquest, known in Japan as Pokémon + Nobunaga's Ambition (ポケモン+ノブナガの野望, Pokemon Purasu Nobunaga no Yabō), is a 2012 tactical role-playing video game developed by Tecmo Koei, published by The Pokémon Company and distributed by Nintendo for the Nintendo DS.
+Pokémon Conquest, known in Japan as Pokémon + Nobunaga's Ambition (ポケモン+ノブナガの野望, Pokemon Purasu Nobunaga no Yabō), is a 2012 tactical role-playing video game developed by Tecmo Koei and published by The Pokémon Company and Nintendo for the Nintendo DS.
 The game is a crossover between the Pokémon and Nobunaga's Ambition video game series.
 The game was released in Japan on March 17, 2012, in North America on June 18, 2012, and in Europe on July 27, 2012.

 Gameplay

 The player, accompanied by an Eevee, travels throughout the Ransei Region (ランセ地方, Ranse-chihō) befriending Pokémon and battling Warriors (ブショー, Bushō) and Warlords (ブショーリーダー, Bushō Rīdā) to conquer and unite the region; Warriors and Warlord Leaders can join the player's party once defeated, allowing the player access to more Pokémon.
 The gameplay is turn-based strategy and is a tactical RPG, unlike the main-series Pokémon games, with different Pokémon capable of using different attacks and means of movement.
 Warriors and Warlords also have unique battle-changing powers that boost their Pokémon's abilities but may only be used once per battle.
 These effects range from increased attacking power, health restoration, or even temporary invincibility.

 Unlike in the main-series Pokémon games, each Pokémon is capable of using only one move.
-This move is determined by the Pokémon's species and is usually picked to represent that species; for example, Excadrill uses its trademark move Drill Run.
-Additionally, only a select fraction of the 649 Pokémon that existed at that time of release are available in the game.
+This move is determined by the Pokémon's species and is usually picked to represent that species; for example, Excadrill uses its signature move Drill Run.
+Additionally, only 200 of the 649 Pokémon that existed at that time of release are available in the game.
 The main-series capture system is replaced by a minigame where a Warrior attempts to form a link with a wild Pokémon by coordinating button presses with a display, reminiscent of Dance Dance Revolution.
 The main-series leveling system is replaced by a concept called "link", a percentage which increases to a certain maximum, and reflects that Pokémon's battling statistics.
 Each Warrior has a natural affinity to certain types, which grants an increased maximum link with Pokémon of those types.
-In addition, every Warrior and Warlord has one evolutionary family of Pokémon with which they may form a 100%, or perfect, link.
+In addition, every Warrior and Warlord has one evolutionary family of Pokémon with which they may form a 100%, or "perfect link".
 In addition, certain Warlords can form links with legendary Pokémon.
 A Warlord's costume almost always resembles the appearance of at least one of their "perfect link" species.
 Additionally, the main-series evolution system is changed to reflect the removal of Pokémon levels.
-Instead of a Pokémon reaching a specific level, they evolve by reaching certain conditions such as reaching a specific link or winning a battle in a specific kingdom.
-Warlords are also able to evolve by reaching certain conditions, such as achieving a certain link percent with a Pokémon.
-Warlords, other than the player, cannot evolve until after completing the main story.
+Instead of a Pokémon reaching a specific level, they evolve by reaching certain conditions such as reaching a specific link, winning a battle in a specific kingdom, or having a stat reach a certain value.
+Warlords are also able to evolve by reaching certain conditions, such as achieving a certain link percentage with a Pokémon.
+Other than the player, warlords cannot evolve until after completing the main story.